stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 Very interesting!
 Notice how tech4 (AI-Driven Innovation) is now first, by a good margin over the previous top ET (tech3 - Generative AI), better reflecting the ethos at GitHub.
 The rest of the candidates remain in the same order, although it's surprising that tech5 (Quantum ML) still does so poorly.

-So which is the better method?
+So which is the better method, TF-IDF (old) or BERT (new)?
 They are compared in the table below:
 <br>
     ![oldvsnew](/img/posts/oldvsnew.png)

 Generally speaking, if we want to know if other documents reference the specific jargon used in target document, then use TF-IDF; but if we want to know if other documents support the goals of the target document (even if they describe them differently), use BERT, which reads for **meaning and context**.

 ___